remotesynth/ls-articles/AWS for Front-end Devs/Getting Started with AWS for Front-end Developers.md

 #### Creating an S3 Bucket for a Web Site

-There are multiple ways to handle pushing web assets to an S3 bucket.
+Multiple ways exist to handle pushing web assets to an S3 bucket.
 You can simply create an empty bucket and then upload objects individually or in bulk to it either via the web console, CLI, CDK or SDKs.
 Alternatively, you can create the bucket and upload the assets in the same operation as we'll do here (yes, you can update them afterwards if you want).

 The example below creates an S3 bucket (`myWebAppBucket`) set up to serve a static web site.
-There are a number of parameters assigned to it that make this possible, including enabling public read access, setting the default index and error files and, for best practices, enforcing SSL.
+A number of parameters are assigned to it that make this possible, including enabling public read access, setting the default index and error files and, for best practices, enforcing SSL.

 We are also setting a CORS policy on the files in the bucket.
 This isn't technically necessary to view the site in this step, but, in future steps, we will be loading a JSON file from within the bucket using `fetch`, in which case this is needed.